chunliu/apimlabsrc/README.md

 # apimlabsrc
-The menu script and other files to support the apimlabs.
+This repo contains the lab menu and supporting documents for the APIM labs.